about marty

 Breast Cancer shock

 In 2011, I reluctantly accepted a senior role as an executive in one of the largest US energy companies in the world.
-I stayed for a while and after almost ten years in resources there wasn’t much I had not seen or experienced of corporate life.
+After almost ten years, there wasn’t much I had not seen or experienced of corporate life.
 We had built a $52 Billion LNG export facility and a team of about 400 people to operate it.
 Hundreds of millions in royalties had started streaming back to the State for schools, hospitals and community.
 After nearly a decade in the corporate sector I had seen it all – the top, the bottom, the very best and the worst of it.
-A lot of very talented and smart people, and a lot of monsters.
+A lot of very talented and smart people, and a lot of pathological malignant narcissists, sociopaths and monsters.

 During that decade, we had some major personal battles.
 Our townhouse at Lennox Head was destroyed in a freak tornado on 3 June 2010.
 Flattened.
 I had to muster the energy to fight the insurance company who were being dishonest bastards.
 We won and rebuilt, and sold.

 Not long after, Sian was diagnosed with Stage 3 Grade 3 breast cancer.
 That was as hard as it gets.
 She fought.
 She won.
-And today she’s more than five years clear and back on track with her career.
 She never once complained about having cancer and never once considered it might defeat her.
+Now she is one of Australia’s most senior advisors on conservation and management of the Great Barrier Reef.

 Pic: Hazel, Sian, Olive 2018